civilcode/remote-file-streamer/README.md

-# FileStreamer
+# RemoteFileStreamer

-FileStreamer is a micro-library to stream a remote file.
+RemoteFileStreamer is a micro-library to stream a remote file.
 Mostly, it provides a `stream` function taking a url as an input and returns a stream out of it.

 ## Installation